emayavarman-codes/PRODIGY_SD_02/README.md

  Concepts Used:

-1.Control flow (if, else, while, for)
+1. Control flow (if, else, while, for)

-2.User input handling with Scanner
+2. User input handling with Scanner

-3.Random number generation
+3. Random number generation

-4.Functions and modular design
+4. Functions and modular design

-5.Exception handling (try-catch)
+5. Exception handling (try-catch)